gabrielborel/gabrielborel/README.md

 ### Glad to see you here!
 Graduating in Software Engineering, with 1 year and 8 months of studies in the area of web programming, focused on Fullstack Development.
-Acquiring experience in technologies like: Typescript, Node.js, React, Nextjs, SQL/noSQL,  Go and Rust.
-Agile methodologies like: Scrum, Kanban.
+Acquiring experience in technologies like: Typescript, Node.js, React, Golang, SQL.
 Currently a student of Alura Online Courses and Rocketseat's Ignite course, where I have been focusing my studies in React, Typescript, Node.js,